 The clip concludes making the strong statement, backed by a survey, that LQFB was the number one reason for the success of the Berlin campaign.
 Not just for developing our programme, but also for motivating us and making us all capable of representing our political positions in front of any microphone or camera.
 We called this effect the Pirate Mandate.
 Especially the bit with the LQFB vote results being read out in parliament struck most Italian viewers.
 It looks like revolution taking place — and in fact that's what it is.
 It is irresponsible to deny it.

-This clip went viral in Italy, feeding the flame of revolt inside the M5S that was fighting for inner democracy.
-But it was also picked up by a clever journalist at RAInews24, the leading news television channel, which built a report around it:
+The clip went viral in Italy, feeding the flame of revolt inside the M5S that was fighting for inner democracy.
+And it was picked up by a clever journalist at RAInews24, the leading news television channel, which built a report around it:

 As in Germany further electoral successes trickled in, I received phone calls from Italian media to comment on them.
 The number one question was whether M5S could be considered a legitimate Italian equivalent of the Pirates.